 Armada Hoffler capitalizes direct and indirect project costs associated with the initial construction of a property until the property is substantially complete and ready for its intended use.
-Capitalized project costs include preacquisition development and preconstruction costs including salaries and related costs of personnel directly involved, real estate taxes, insurance, utilities, ground rent and interest.
-Interest capitalized during the year ended December 31, 2013 was \$0.6 million.
-Interest capitalized during the years ended December 31, 2012 and 2011 was not significant.
-Preacquisition development and preconstruction costs, including salaries and related personnel costs, capitalized during each of the three years ended December 31, 2013 were \$1.6 million, \$0.4 million and \$1.3 million, respectively.
+Capitalized project costs include preacquisition development and preconstruction costs including overhead, salaries and related costs of personnel directly involved, real estate taxes, insurance, utilities, ground rent and interest.
+Interest capitalized during the years ended December 31, 2014 and 2013 was \$3.1 million and \$0.6 million, respectively.
+Interest capitalized during the year ended December 31, 2014 were \$2.4 million, \$1.6 million and \$0.4 million, respectively.

 Armada Hoffler capitalizes preacquisition development costs directly identifiable with specific properties when the acquisition of such properties is probable.
-Capitalized preacquisition development costs are presented within other assets in the consolidated and combined balance sheets.
+Capitalized preacquisition development costs are presented within other assets in the consolidated balance sheets.
+Capitalized preacquisition development costs as of December 31, 2014 and 2013 were \$4.6 million and \$2.0 million, respectively.
+Capitalized preacquisition development costs attributable to the Johns Hopkins Village project were \$2.1 million and \$0.5 million as of December 31, 2014 and 2013, respectively.
 Costs attributable to unsuccessful projects are expensed.